COMING UP: J.F. WILLUMSEN – COLOURS & FRAMES

 Until a few years ago, the work had been ignored in Danish art history.
 It features by and large everything in Willumsen’s art that has over the years been all too much for reviewers, art historians and French museum directors: the caricatured line of the comic strip, kitschy colour combinations and theatrical staging.

-At ARKEN’s exhibition The Prince’s Wedding is a major work.
+At ARKEN’s exhibition The Wedding of the King’s Son is a major work.
 It demonstrates the extreme polarities in Willumsen’s transgressive life’s work.
 The kitschy and the caricatured give the late Willumsen paintings nerve and topicality.
 In his at times peculiar self-portraits, he is both the eccentric on the stage and the hyper-self-aware stage director with supreme ability to balance pathos and parody.
 So accomplished and so bizarre that it is impossible to dismiss them as cliché: old Willumsen, hovering in space as a supple tiger, is indeed – as the title of the painting from 1938 indicates – a heavenly riddle.

-ECHO CHAMBER at J.F.
+ECHO ROOM at J.F.
 Willumsens Museum

 The exhibition has been realised in collaboration with J.F.
 Willumsen’s Museum.
 Read more at the museum’s website here.